RussellPavledakes/hello-world/README.md

 # hello-world
-hello there friend, i have made somthing i have know no idea what im doing.
+hello there friend, i have made somthing hi